surma/surma.dev/content/things/langgraph.md

 LangGraph is a graph library from the same folks as LangChain and therefore is LangChain-aware.
 However, at it’s core, LangGraph is a standalone graph library.
 So let’s put all the LLM shenanigans to one side for a moment and just build some nice little graphs!

 Graphs, in the mathematical sense, are nodes which are connected by edges.
-In LangGraph, a graph has a state object (whose schema is defined using Zod) that gets passed to the active node to work on.
+In LangGraph, a graph has a state object (whose schema is defined using Zod) that gets passed to the active node.
 The active node can manipulate the data in the state object.
 While there is only a single start node, LangGraph is able to take multiple edges for the active node at once, making multiple nodes become active in ~parallel.

 The simplest form of a node is an async function.
 When the node becomes active, the async function gets invoked with the state object as the first parameter.
 The async function can return the _updates_ it wants to make to the state object.